eclipse-tractusx/tractus-x-umbrella/concept/plan.md

 ## Goals

-> It shall be ready for the next Tractus-X Community Event!
+> - It shall be ready for the next Tractus-X Community Event!

-> At the end of the consortia: To have one deployable result of the whole dataspace.
+> - At the end of the consortia: To have one deployable result of the whole dataspace.

-> Setting up an complete environment for e2e testing purposes
+> - Setting up an complete environment for e2e testing purpose.

-> Including seeding data to let the automated tests run
+> - Including seeding data to let the automated tests run

-> Only FOSS Applications will be part of this chart
+> - Only FOSS Applications will be part of this chart

-> It shall be highly configurable
+> - It shall be highly configurable

 ## Plan